 Select the language of the scratch file.
-Scratch files of the same type are automatically numbered and added to the Scratches and Consoles directory of the Project tool window
+Scratch files of the same type are automatically numbered and added to the Scratches and Consoles directory of the Project view.

 Create a scratch buffer

 PyCharm creates a text file named buffer1.txt.
 The next scratch buffer you create is named buffer2.txt, and so on up to buffer5.txt.
-When that limit is reached, it will recreate buffer1.txt and suggest to clear the content for it.
-If you want to make sure that a scratch buffer is not cleared after you have five, you can rename it.
+When PyCharm reaches that limit, it will recreate buffer1.txt and suggest clearing the content for it.
+If you want to make sure PyCharm does not clear the scratch buffer after you have five, you can rename it.